 - A bank issues a structured note with a 2% fixed interest rate and a 10 year maturity.
 The note also has an option for early redemption if 10 year Treasury bonds interest rates exceed 2.25%.
 In this case, the bank would return the full principal plus a 2% interest rate when the note matures (based on the bond component of the note).
 However the holder could get money out of the note early if Treasury bonds become a better investment (based on the derivative component of the note).

-There is risk attached to both portions.
+There is, however, risk attached to both portions.
 The derivative offers only speculative profits.
-The bond is considered a certainty, but the likelihood that an issuer will repay the bond hinges on their creditworthiness.
+The bond, conversely, is a certainty, but the likelihood that an issuer will repay the bond hinges on their creditworthiness.

 The institution may take a portion of the proceeds from selling the structured note and invest in a related index fund.
 That institution is then counting on the results of that investment to pay the derivative section of the note.